-This chapter describes multipath SCSI support, which is available on OpenVMS Alpha, starting with Version 7.2.
+This chapter describes multipath SCSI support, which is available on OpenVMS Alpha Version 7.2 (and later) for parallel SCSI and Fibre Channel disk devices, and on OpenVMS Alpha Version 7.3-1 (and later) for Fibre Channel tape devices.
+This chapter applies to disks and tapes except where noted.
 The SCSI protocol is used on both the parallel SCSI interconnect and the Fibre Channel interconnect.
 The term SCSI is used to refer to either parallel SCSI or Fibre Channel (FC) devices throughout the chapter.